 At the other end of town, next door to the 16th Century Iglesia de San Francisco, is an artisans market.
 Lots of alpaca wool garments, bags, t-shirts, and traditional ceramics and jewelry are for sale.
 It’s the best place in town to find gifts and memorabilia to take home.

-Continue on from Fundo el Fierro, crossing Calle Puenta Grau and head into Calle Tejada.
+Continue on from Fundo el Fierro, crossing Calle Puente Grau and head into Calle Tejada.
 Known as San Lazaro, this neighborhood consists of narrow cobbled roads and alleys lined with simple whitewashed homes opening straight onto the street.
 It is picturesque with old-fashioned lanterns and pots of geraniums hanging from buildings.